steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 where it is picked up by `SQLHadoopMapReduceCommitProtocol` and instantiated as the committer for the work.

+This is presumably done so the user has the option of requesting a metadata summary file by setting the option `"parquet.enable.summary-metadata"`.
+Creating the summary file requires scanning every single file in the destination directory on the job commit, so is *very* expensive, and not something which we recommend when working with S3.

 To use a s3guard committer, it must also be identified as the parquet committer.
 The fact that instances are dynamically instantiated somewhat complicates the process.